venture23-aleo/verulink/aleo/README.md

 [ 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,  0, 0, 160, 184, 105, 145, 198, 33, 139, 54, 193, 209, 157, 74, 46, 158, 176, 206, 54, 6, 235, 72 ]

 ## Token Bridge
-`Packet` is published, received (or attested) and consumed in the token bridge.
-When attestors find a packet on some other chain, they call `attest` on this chain with the entire `Packet` as argument.
-Supported services such as `Token Service` program can then consume these packets to mint corresponding tokens.
+[`Packet`](../docs/architecture_overview.md#packet) is published, received and consumed in the token bridge.
+When attestors find a packet on some other chain, they sign the `Packet` and publishes the signature on the database.
+The users can then collect those signatures from the database and can directly consume those packets to mint corresponding assets via supported services such as `Token Service` program.
 Similarly, supported services can `publish` messages that will be transferred to the destination chain.
 It has the following functions:

 ## Token Service
 Token Service validates the incoming messages and passes it to the Token Bridge to `publish` or `consume`.

 ## Token Program
-This is the [ARC20 token](https://github.com/AleoHQ/ARCs/discussions/42) that represents bridged tokens on Aleo
+This is the [ARC20 token](https://github.com/AleoHQ/ARCs/discussions/42) that represents bridged tokens on Aleo.

 ## Token Holding
 This program is responsible for holding disputed funds and transfers.